Your resource for all things PitchBook

 Private credit vs private debt

 You will sometimes see private debt and private credit used interchangeably.
-However, an important distinction is that private credit is just one type of private debt.
+However, an important distinction is that private credit is only one type of private debt.

 Private credit is typically provided by a non-bank lender, or a small group of lenders in a club deal.
 That said, there are some cases where a bank is one of the lenders alongside an alternative lender or lenders.
 As mentioned above, this often includes general partners.